-Motorcycle accidents often involve the most serious knee injuries.
-However, it is amazing how many motorcycle accident lawsuits involve contested liability.
+Motorcycle accidents and pedestrian crashes often involve the most serious knee injuries.
+But it is amazing how many motorcycle accident lawsuits involve contested liability.
 For whatever reason, juries don’t like motorcyclists.
 This is unfair, but good counsel can overcome the challenge.

 Remember that worker’s compensation cases have an entirely different, lower output formula to calculate the value of knee injuries that happen on the job.

 - Get example knee injury settlements and verdicts